PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Transaction Chain](./Basic_Transaction2.svg)

 We're not interested in the transaction that funded our channel, just that it output a TXO which we use as our TXI.
-We also don't know how the TXO from our transaction will be used until it's included as the TXI in a future transaction.
+We also don't know how the TXO from our transaction will be spent until it's included as a TXI in a future transaction.
 Our standard transaction ends up looking like this:

 ![Bare Transaction](./Basic_Transaction3.svg)